UX/UI Case Study

 Default silos to accept any item, but allow players to filter to specific items for better organization.

-You can also see that item filters themselves are added to larger categories that map to specific uses cases players might have for a particular work area.
-This allows them to quickly decide that a silo is only for storing say animal products and toggle all those items at once which saves them having to activate 20+ toggles.
+You can also see that item filters themselves are added to larger categories that map to specific use cases players might have for a particular work area.
+For example, this allows players to quickly decide that a silo is only for storing animal products and makes it easy to toggle all those items at once, which saves them from having to activate 20+ toggles.

 Design challenge